This post contains affiliate links.

 The minibus was comfortable and uncrowded, and the views were nice in the last two hours leading in to Sofia.
 Use this guide, download a few new episodes on your Netflix app, and you’ll be good to go!

-PS Ready to plan your trip to Sofia?
-Browse the Bulgaria Guide to learn how to hike in the city, see my favorite weekend trips, find the best cheap restaurants and craft beer during your stay, and so much more!
+Then, browse the Bulgaria Guide to plan the rest of your trip to the country and learn how to hike in Sofia, where to find the best cheap restaurants and craft beer during your stay, and so much more!